Prianshu7296/Flam-RnD-Assignment/README.md

 To test this, 60 independent starting points are sampled uniformly inside the allowed parameter ranges.

-All 60 runs converged successfully to the same solution basin.
+All 60 runs converged to the same solution basin.

 Best recovered values: